What Happens When You Mix Oxy and Weed

 icon

 Depending on the medication, mixing it with edible cannabis products can have dangerous interactions.[10]
-Aside from opioid painkillers, blood thinners, antidepressants, and anticholinergics, such as for Parkinson’s disease.
+Aside from opioid painkillers, blood thinners, antidepressants, and anticholinergics, such as those for Parkinson’s disease, should not be mixed with edible cannabis products.
 Sympathomimetics, such as nasal decongestants, appetite suppressants, and some ADHD medications, are also contraindicated with marijuana.

 04